 The consortium comprising YIT and VR Track is finalizing the construction of the Raide-Jokeri light rail line.
 The project is ahead of the original time schedule, and the project is achieving project target below cost estimate.
-Due to the smooth construction phase, commercial operations are expected to start in August 2023 - the original time schedule called for service to commence in late 2023 / early 2024.
+Due to the smooth construction phase, commercial operations on the new line - expected to be number 15 - are expected to start in August 2023.
+The original time schedule called for service to commence in late 2023 / early 2024.
 Technical trials are currently on-going, and the first tram moving in Espoo was spotted in early February.